 - Acted as Chief Defence Counsel in the case of Chief Prosecutor vs Professor Ghulam Azam before the International Crimes Tribunal-1, Dhaka, which involved issues relating to application of the principle of command responsibility under Bangladesh law.

 - Acted as Chief Defence Counsel in the case of Chief Prosecutor vs Ali Ahsan Md.
-Mujahid before the International Crimes Tribunal-2, Dhaka which involved issues relation to joint criminal enterprise and superior responsibility.
+Mujahid before the International Crimes Tribunal-2, Dhaka which involved issues relating to joint criminal enterprise and superior responsibility.

 Mr. Razzaq has wide experience of dealing with clients in the telecommunications sector.
 Under his leadership, the firm assisted Dhabi Group of UAE in preparing their successful bid for a telecommunications licence for providing telecommunications services in Bangladesh.

 - Recently advised VimpelCom on expansion of their services within Bangladesh, including, advising on restrictions on transfer of customer data, legality of storage of user communication, data retention obligations, legality of providing OTT VoIP/Chat services, data security breaches; and reporting obligations.

 - Recently, advised the world’s largest IT company in respect of the proposed expansion of its services in Bangladesh.

 - Represented public interest litigants in the first major telecommunications litigation in Bangladesh, the Ekushey Television Case, which exposed corrupt practices in the granting of TV licences.

 - Represented a local television channel in a litigation challenging the validity of its operations before the Supreme Court.

 - Represented and advised a number of satellite television channels of Bangladesh, including RTV and NTV regarding all aspects of their operations.